 - How will they engage with customers?

-- Where will they fit within your Customer Success team?
+- Where will they fit within your organization?

 There are many ways to manage a customer portfolio.

-Whether distinguishing by revenue, company size, or some other attribute, each segment requires a thoughtful engagement model that delivers the most appropriate customer experience.
+You can distinguish accounts by revenue, company size, complexity, and more.
+Whatever your strategy, each segment requires a thoughtful engagement model to deliver the most appropriate customer experience.

 Customer Engagement Models